1995 R&D 100 Award Submissions

 - Prevents tampering with forensic and other legal evidence

-- Links related data, such as patients' personal information with medical records, but protects confidentiality, as required by the Privacy Act
+- Links related data, such as patients' personal information with medical records, and protects confidentiality, as required by the Privacy Act

 - Improves copyright protection by making it easier to detect infringements